GreatNateDev/GreatNateDev/README.md

 ## Hello! 👋
 - 🔭 I’m currently working on A cool godot project that hasnt been made public yet
-- 🌱 I’m currently learning C/C++ and gdscript/godot
+- 🌱 I’m currently learning C/C++ and gdscript/godot and RUST and Fullstack web dev
 - 📫 How to reach me: Make an issue in the https://github.com/GreatNateDev/GreatNateDev
-- Pokemon Battle Quest my biggest project yet is now out for version 0.10 BETA
+- Pokemon Battle Quest my biggest project yet is now out for version 0.11
 - Beating every pokemon game before legends ZA comes out.
 Including:
-- __Red__
+- ~~Red~~
 - Blue
 -  Yellow
 -   Gold